MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/cd2dpointf-class.md

 ### <a name="return-value"></a>Valore restituito

-Valore corrente del punto di D2D.
+Valore corrente del punto D2D.

 ## <a name="see-also"></a>Vedere anche